Varied sittella: Description

 Its crown and head can be white, grey or black, and its body is either whitish or grey often streaked with black and grey.
 Its wings are black, with a broad bar in either white or cinnamon.
-The iris is dark orange, and the eye-ring legs and feet are orange-yellow.
+The iris is dark orange, and the eye-ring, legs and feet are orange-yellow.
 The beak is orange with a black tip that can extend as far as the base.
 Colouration completely depends on the subspecies, and certain subspecies are known to hybridize.
-In the future some subspecies may become species in their own right.
+In the future, some subspecies may become species in their own right.

 Behaviour

-Flocks of these birds forage in trees of all heights, often descending erratically down the trunks in a rather nuthatch-like fashion.
-Their diet consists of spiders and insects usually prised from beneath the bark.
+Flocks of the birds forage in trees of all heights, often descending erratically down the trunks in a rather nuthatch-like fashion.
+Their diet consists of spiders and insects, usually prised from beneath the bark.

 Calls are a thin, high-pitched chwit becoming the louder, metallic tchweit-tchweit-tchweit of many birds combining in a constant call-and-response as they move towards another tree.

-In spring and summer (August to October in the north; September to December in the south), larger flocks break up into smaller breeding flocks typically composed of a breeding pair, along with several unmated adults and immatures from the previous season.
+In spring and summer (August to October in the north; September to December in the south), larger flocks break up into smaller breeding flocks, typically composed of a breeding pair, along with several unmated adults and immatures from the previous season.
 The nest is cone-shaped, made of bark, fibres and spider-webs, and placed 5 to 25 m above ground in the fork of a branch or on an exposed limb.
-A clutch of 2 or 3 blue-spotted white eggs, measuring 17 x 13 mm, is incubated by the female for 18 to 20 days.
+A clutch of two or three blue-spotted, white eggs, measuring 17 x 13 mm, is incubated by the female for 18 to 20 days.